taylorwood/taylorwood.github.io/_posts/2016-04-03-random-forests.markdown

 1. Alcohol
 1. Quality *(a score from 1 to 10 as judged by human tasters, this is what we'll be training our model to predict based on the first 11 variables.)*

 The problem can be solved with regression or classification because the quality scores are discrete values from one to ten, but we'll go with regression for simplicity.
-Classification would require mapping `[1 ..
+Classification would require mapping the output classes from `[1 ..
 10]` to `[0 ..
 9]` for input, and vice versa for output, and would also predict individual probabilities for each class rather than a single, continuous variable.

 ### Raw Data
 Download the [white wine data file](http://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-white.csv) and take a look.
 We'll use [F# Data's](http://fsharp.github.io/FSharp.Data/) `CsvProvider` to read the file: